tock/tock/doc/CodeReview.md

 - `static_init!()` (and similar) must only be called from board crates.
-- Is any new functionality both publicly exported and have invariants which cannot be enforced by the type system or other automated means (e.g., they provide access to sensitive core kernel data structures).
+- Is any new functionality both publicly exported and have invariants which cannot be enforced by the type system or other automated means (e.g., they provide access to sensitive core kernel data structures)?
 If so, this should likely be guarded with a capability.
-- Uses of `#inline` directives should explain why they are needed.
+- Uses of `#inline` directives should explain in an adjacent comment why they are needed.

 ### Review Guide by Repository Subsystem